Parents, take note of these video games popular among kids

 Many parents are kept in the dark – nearly half of the youth who felt bullied in games did not tell their parents, the Ministry of Communications and Information found.

-Online safety advocates urged parents to familiarise themselves with games popular among youth and the safety features available to them.
+Online safety advocates urge parents to familiarise themselves with games popular among youth, as well as the safety features available to them.

-If you are clueless about the world of online gaming, here are four games and apps that demonstrate the issues that parents should note.
+If you are clueless about the world of online gaming, here are some games and apps that demonstrate the issues parents should note.

 Discord

 Although Discord is not a game, it is the communications platform of choice for most players to facilitate voice calls while gaming.
-Simply put, if your child plays online on a computer, they are probably on Discord.
+Simply put, if your children play online games on a computer, they are probably on Discord.

 The platform, which has at least 150 million users, allows players to conveniently hop between chatrooms to chat with players of different games, including often-anonymous strangers in public chatrooms.